Fact Sheet - Open Access Information for Citizens

 Section 6 of the GIPA Act makes it mandatory for agencies to release the following information, unless there is an overriding public interest against disclosure:

-- a disclosure log of information released under formal access applications that may be of general public interest
+• A disclosure log of information released under formal access applications that may be of public interest

-- a record of the open access information that it does not make public due to an overriding public interest against disclosure.
+• A record of the open access information that it does not make public due to an overriding public interest against disclosure3.

 The Government Information (Public Access) GIPA Regulation 2018 (GIPA Regulation) also specifies that:

-- Ministers must disclose any media release they issue, and details of overseas travel (including purpose and anticipated benefits, destinations, dates, number of persons accompanying the Minister and costs of airfares, accommodation and other travel expenses).
+1. Ministers must disclose any media release they issue, and details of overseas travel (including purpose and anticipated benefits, destinations, dates, number of persons accompanying the Minister and costs of airfares, accommodation and other travel expenses)4

-- Government departments must publish a list of their major assets, the total number and value of properties disposed of in the previous financial year, their guarantee of service and code of conduct, and any standard, code or other publication in any Act or statutory rule administered by the Department (if any).
+2. Government departments must publish a list of their major assets, the total number and value of properties disposed of in the previous financial year, their guarantee of service and code of conduct, and any standard, code or other publication in any Act or statutory rule administered by the Department (if any)5

-- annual, financial, and auditors reports, management plans and various codes
+• annual, financial, and auditors’ reports, management plans and various codes6

-- returns of the interests of councillors, designated persons and delegates
+• returns of the interests of councillors, designated persons and delegates7

-- agendas, business papers and minutes of meetings
+• agendas, business papers and minutes of meetings8

-- information concerning approvals, orders and other documents.
+• information concerning approvals, orders and other documents12.

-An advertising compliance certificate issued under the Government Advertising Act 2011 is open access information.
+An advertising compliance certificate issued under the Government Advertising Act 2011 is open access information13.

-Note: Ministers and their staff are not required to publish an agency information guide under the GIPA Act.
+Note: Ministers and their staff are not required to publish an agency information guide under the GIPA Act14.

 What is the benefit/purpose of open access information?